 Planning to Be More Like Jesus

 Jesus lived in the easy yoke he offers us.
 He didn’t push, press, or strain.
-He didn’t try to make things happen, but lived in submission to the Father.
+He didn’t try to make things happen but lived in submission to the Father.
 He was never in a hurry.
 He didn’t worry.
-He was relaxed and so he had time for people and was hospitable toward those who sought his company.
+He was relaxed, so he had time for people and was hospitable toward those who sought his company.

 I am inspired to be more relaxed like Jesus.
-Along these lines, I sense God guiding me to a Rhythm of Life featuring a few spiritual disciplines that are important for me to practice at this time.
-This rhythm of life is framed by Dallas Willard’s VIM Pattern (from his book Renovation of the Heart) which identifies three essential components of a plan for spiritual transformation: Vision, Intention, and Means.
+Along these lines, I sense God guiding me to a rhythm of life featuring a few spiritual disciplines that are important for me to practice at this time.
+This rhythm of life is framed by Dallas Willard’s VIM Pattern which identifies three essential components of a plan for spiritual transformation: Vision, Intention, and Means.

 I have learned that it is helpful to point my rhythm of life toward a specific area of life change.
-In general we practice spiritual disciplines to become more like Jesus, but the effectiveness of a spiritual formation is greatly increased if it is focused on the purpose of growing in one particular area — learning to obey one of Jesus’ teachings or overcoming a specific sin or struggle.
+In general we practice spiritual disciplines to become more like Jesus, but the effectiveness of spiritual formation is greatly increased if it is focused on the purpose of growing in one particular area — learning to obey one of Jesus’ teachings or overcoming a specific sin or struggle.

 Vision: One Way to Be More Like Jesus

 God has given me a vision that I can learn how to live in Jesus’ easy yoke and light burden (Matthew 11:28-30) instead of trying too hard.
 By relying on his gracious presence with me, I can learn to be more relaxed as I do whatever I am doing.
 Over the years the Lord has helped me in this way especially as it relates to not being anxious or hurried.
 But sometimes I still tend to push myself too much and this diminishes the grace I have to give others.